-- A. It expected to settle the liability in its normal operating cycle; - B. It holds the liability primarily for the purpose of trading; - C. The liability is due to be settled within twelve months after the reporting period; or - D. It does not have an unconditional right to defer settlement of the liability for at least twelvements after the reporting period.
+- A. It expected to be settled in the normal operating cycle; - B. It holds primarily for the purpose of trading; - C. It is due to be settled within twelve months after the reporting period; or - D. It does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments that do not affect its classification.